What is sodium tripolyphosphate used for?

 Global collaboration: formulate differentiated solutions for different markets (such as promoting compounding technology to enter Brazil and focusing on modified STPP to break through the EU).

-Sodium Tripolyphosphate (STPP) is a widely used sodium-based compound that plays a critical role in various industries, from detergents and water treatment to food processing and pharmaceuticals.
+Sodium Tripolyphosphate (STPP) is a widely used sodium-based compound critical in various industries, from detergents and water treatment to food processing and pharmaceuticals.

 The leading factory for sodium tripolyphosphate in China with fast delivery, free sample and fantastic services.